-Cinco de Mayo may literally translate to “Fifth of May,” but there is a lot more to the annual springtime celebration of Hispanic heritage and culture in the United States than the many margarita-soaked festivities that ensue all over the nation.
-So before you throw on your sombrero and head to tequila town this Cinco de Mayo, take a shotful of these five hechos you may not have known about the holiday.
+Cinco de Mayo may translate to “Fifth of May,” but there is a lot more to the annual springtime celebration of Hispanic heritage and culture in the United States than the many margarita-soaked festivities that ensue all over the nation.
+So before you throw on your sombrero and head to tequila town, take a shotful of these five hechos you may not have known about the holiday.

-Since then, Cinco de Mayo has become more of an American celebration of Hispanic heritage and culture than a Mexican holiday.
+In the mid-20th century, Cinco de Mayo became more of an American celebration of Hispanic heritage and culture than a Mexican holiday.
 Cinco de Mayo earned widespread adoption in the United States during the 1960s and El Movimento (the Chicano Civil Rights Movement), and Congress passed a resolution in 2005 to recognize the “historical significance” of the holiday.

-Los Angeles currently plays host to the world's largest Cinco de Mayo celebration, Fiesta Broadway.
-Each year, downtown LA blocks off major streets and welcomes hundreds of thousands of people for an afternoon of music, food and crafts in honor of Hispanic heritage.
+Each year, downtown LA blocks off major streets and welcomes hundreds of thousands of people to Fiesta Broadway, an afternoon of music, food and crafts in honor of Hispanic heritage.
 Fiesta Broadway dates back to 1990, and was modeled after Miami’s famous Calle Ocho street party.

-This famous liquor (and the staple of many a modern Cinco de Mayo celebration) is derived from the agave plant.
+Tequila, the staple of many a modern Cinco de Mayo celebration, is derived from the agave plant.
 Its modern incarnation is brewed from the blue agave native to the Jalisco region of Mexico, and dates back to the 1500s when the Spanish occupation introduced the European art of distilling.
-But before that, Aztec civilization had been brewing a beer-like beverage called pulque from a related agave plant (the maguey) for centuries.
-Only priests could drink it, and how exactly it was invented is the stuff of myth.
+But before that, the Aztec people had brewed a beer-like beverage called pulque from a related agave plant (the maguey) for centuries.
+Only priests could drink it, and how it was invented is the stuff of myth.
 Several popular legends include one involving a drunken opossum pulling nectar from the plant, and another asserting that ancient gods sent lightning to split the plant and reveal the nectar to humans.